 Most people require imaging with magnetic resonance imaging (MRI) or computed tomography (CT) to detect abnormalities of the eye socket (orbit), skull, brain or spinal cord.
 Imaging may need to be done right away if doctors think an infection, an aneurysm, or a stroke is the cause of double vision.

-In people with symptoms of Graves disease (such as bulging of the eyes, eye pain, watering, and an enlarged thyroid gland), thyroid tests (serum thyroxine [T4] and thyroid-stimulating hormone [TSH] levels) are done.
+In people with symptoms of Graves disease Causes (such as bulging of the eyes, eye pain, watering, and an enlarged thyroid gland), thyroid tests (serum thyroxine [T4] and thyroid-stimulating hormone [TSH] levels) are done.
 Testing for myasthenia gravis and multiple sclerosis may be needed, particularly if double vision comes and goes.

 Not all people require testing.
 Some cases of double vision clear up without treatment.
 If symptoms and examination findings suggest no serious cause, doctors may recommend that the person's eyes be checked regularly for a few weeks to see whether the vision clears up before they recommend any testing.